omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 - class based views take this into account with the models get_aboslute_url

 Functionality to add:
+-get rid of pagination on non-logged in workout page
 - change duration search to be gt=0 instead of gte=1
 - login url is currently metcons/profile instead of metcons/<username> not sure how to fix this as redirect doesn't seem to be working
 - change home button to not hide if user isn't authenticated but instead takes them to the index page or login page